 Never top up the fuel tank before placing the vehicle in a warm area.
 As temperature increases, fuel expands and may overflow.

-7. Fully tighten fuel reservoir cap clockwise.
+- 10. Fully tighten fuel reservoir cap clockwise. - 11.
+Lock fuel tank cap by turning key clockwise.

 Always wipe off any fuel spillage from the vehicle.